vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Digital Ocean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
 The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.
-Digital Ocean has an integrated "Connection Pool" feature of their platform which in effect puts the pgBouncer utility in front of the database.
+Digital Ocean has an integrated "Connection Pool" feature of their platform which, in practice, puts the [pgBouncer](https://www.pgbouncer.org) utility in front of the database.
-This effectively acts as a reverse proxy / load balancer for the database, to make sure that connections to the database by Mastodon cannot stay open and consume resources longer than needed.
+This acts as a reverse proxy / load balancer for the database, to make sure that connections to the database by Mastodon cannot stay open and consume resources longer than needed.

 There are a [few options for pooling modes](https://docs.digitalocean.com/products/databases/postgresql/how-to/manage-connection-pools/#pooling-modes) with Digital Ocean, but the default _Transaction Mode_ is the required option for Mastodon.